X2Cscope/X2CScope.github.io/index.md

 ## Quick start

 You will need:
-1. X2Cscope plugin in MPLAB X [How to use the plugin](docs/MPLABX_Plugin.md)
+1. pyX2Cscope python package [How to use the python package](https://x2cscope.github.io/pyx2cscope/)
 2. HW with Microchip MCU [Supported MCUs](docs/supportedHW.md)
-3. Firmware with X2Cscope library  (Guide to integrate)
+3. Firmware with X2Cscope library  [Guide to integrate](docs/firmware/X2CscopeFirmware.md)
 4. USB-UART converter (UART interface is recommended for learning phase)

 The recommended way to start is to use one of the prepared demo.